-Over twelve years ago, three independent like-minded souls (they share the name Ian, a quirk of fate that has caused much amusement to our clients and guests) came together to form a partnership based on common priorities and a strongly held vision – one that is dedicated to wilderness awareness and a greater understanding of the animal-human interface.
-Driven by a commitment to achieve this and wanting to make a difference, we chose to turn our passion into a lifestyle.
+Over 20 years ago, three independent and like-minded souls (they shared the name Ian, a quirk of fate that caused much amusement to our guests) came together to form a partnership based on common priorities and a strongly held vision – one that is dedicated to wilderness awareness and a greater understanding of the animal-human interface.
+Driven by a commitment to achieve this and wanting to make a difference, they chose to turn the passion into a lifestyle.

-A short while later, Robbyn Moir joined Invent Africa as a travel consultant and specialist on South Africa and all water sports and activities.
-She also heads the administrative and booking department.
+A short while later, Robbyn Moir joined Invent Africa as a travel consultant and specialist on South Africa as well as all water sports and related activities.
+And then in 2016 she became a full partner in the firm.
+Robbyn heads the administrative and booking department as well.

-Ian Michler has spent the last 26 years working as a specialist guide, photo-journalist and ecotourism consultant across Africa.
-During this period he spent 14 years based in the Okavango Delta, Botswana where he was co-owner of a successful lodge.
-His guiding experience covers big game, birding, conservation, photographic, cultural and adventure safaris.
+Ian has spent the last 30 years working as a safari operator, specialist guide, environmental photojournalist, and ecotourism consultant across Africa.
+During this period (1990–2003) he spent 13 years living in the Okavango Delta, Botswana where he was co-owner of a successful lodge and community concession.

 His writing has appeared in a broad range of local and international publications, and for 15 years he was a feature writer, columnist, and blogger for one of Africa’s leading wildlife magazines.
 His writing covers all the leading conservation, wildlife management and ecotourism issues of the day.
 He is also the author and photographer of seven natural history and guidebooks on Africa and is a past winner of the bird category in the Agfa Wildlife photographic competition (1997).

 Ian is actively involved in several global conservation initiatives: